Data Visualisation Tools

 • Requires a good understanding of data to be used effectively

-• May not be suitable for all organizations
+• May not be suitable for all organisations

 Key features of Google Sheets